 Dr. McQueen focuses on studying infrastructure and anesthesia and surgical outcomes in low and middle-income countries.
 Her 25+ years of research and programing has improved access to surgery and safe anesthesia, patient safety and patient outcomes in Subsaharan Africa and Central America.

-The Perouansky laboratory uses genetic tools available in the fruit fly (Drosophila melanogaster) to identify genetic determinants of anesthetic neurotoxicity.
+The Perouansky laboratory uses molecular tools available in the fruit fly (Drosophila melanogaster) to identify genetic determinants of anesthetic neurotoxicity.

-Our research is focused on pediatric perioperative pain management strategies.
-By studying risks and complications as part of national and international databases, and through direct clinical research at our institution, our goal is to find innovative approaches and protocols that maximize non-opioid techniques and improve care for the youngest patients.
+Dr. Walker’s research is focused on pediatric perioperative pain management strategies.
+By studying risks and complications as part of national and international databases, and through direct clinical research at our institution, his goal is to find innovative approaches and protocols that maximize non-opioid techniques and improve care for the youngest patients.